top of page

 Prolonged grief disorder generally involves the loss of a child or partner, or a sudden or violent death.
 This disorder affects about 10% of people who lose a loved one.
 Maybe it’s affecting you.

-Another therapy approach is called acceptance and commitment therapy.
-This is a therapy that follows six processes: acceptance of your negative emotions, examining and understanding your emotions, focusing on the present, observing yourself, clarifying the values that help direct your life, and taking action.
+Another grief therapy approach is called acceptance and commitment therapy.
+This is a grief therapy that follows six processes: acceptance of your negative emotions, examining and understanding your emotions, focusing on the present, observing yourself, clarifying the values that help direct your life, and taking action.

 Common Objections To Grief Therapy